mu-dawood/cqrs_mediator/README.md

 [x] the idea is to merge between them and make simple way to code

-> if you are combing from .net there is library called `MediatR` this one is similar to it
+> if you are comming from .net there is library called `MediatR` this one is similar to it

 # How to use it